 Conference participants come from synagogues, JCCs, and other organizations.
 They include rabbis and professional Jewish educators, as well as lawyers, social workers, physicians, and artists who come from across the spectrum of Jewish life – Orthodox, Secular, Reform, Conservative, and Reconstructionist.
 At previous conferences, 93% of participants felt that the training inspired them to take a new approach to mentoring Jewish teens, and 97% reported that the training had enriched their own Jewish education (click here to see photos).

 Our Training Philosophy

-Why is it so critical to encourage educators and mentors to focus on “gender” with Jewish adolescents?
+Why is it so critical to encouraging educators and mentors to focus on “gender” with Jewish adolescents?

-Moving Traditions does not view adolescent girls and boys as being essentially different in terms of their psychological, intellectual, or spiritual abilities – but we do recognize that most girls and most boys face profoundly different challenges as they “come of age” in a culture with fairly narrow gender codes.
-Gender codes and expectations inform how girls and boys are told to dress, speak, walk, dance, pray, participate in class, take on leadership roles, handle tension with friends and parents, take on academic, athletic, and creative challenges, explore sexuality, take risks – gender codes are what adolescents are “swimming” in and what have, in many ways, shaped them.
-Fortunately, Jewish values regarding character development and ethics can help tweens and teens to think critically about these codes and to develop an expansive view of what it means to be a “mensch.”
+Even in a world with more expansive gender codes, gender-specific social codes and expectations inform how preteens and teens are told to dress, speak, walk, dance, pray, participate in class, take on leadership roles, handle tension with friends and parents, take on academic, athletic, and creative challenges, explore sexuality, take risks – gender codes are what adolescents are “swimming” in and what have, in many ways, shaped them.
+Fortunately, Jewish values regarding character development and ethics can help preteens and teens to think critically about these codes and to develop an expansive view of what it means to be a “mensch.”